lev-a/spark-parSketch/README.md

 ## Abstract
 This code is a Scala implementation of a sketch/random projection-based method to efficiently perform the parallel indexing of time series and similarity search on them ([RadiusSketch: Massively Distributed Indexing of Time Series.pdf](https://hal-lirmm.ccsd.cnrs.fr/lirmm-01620154/file/ParSketch__DSAA_.pdf)).

 The method is based on the use of random vectors.
 The basic idea is to multiply each time series with a set of random vectors.
 The result of that operation is a ”sketch” for each time series consisting of the distance (or similarity) of the time series to each random vector.
-Then similar items (sketches) are hashed to the same buckets (grid structures).
-Each grid consists the sketch values corresponding to a specific set of random vectors over all time series.
+Thus two time series can be compared by comparing sketches.

-Thus two time series can be compared by comparing sketches, so they consider to be similar if they are similar in a given fraction of grids.
+The approach uses a set of grid structures to hold the time series sketches.
+Each grid contains the sketch values corresponding to a specific set of random vectors over all time series.
+Two time series are considered to be similar if they are assigned to the same grid cell in a given fraction of grids.